Visiting Nice & Villefranche

-As the second biggest city of Provence after Marseille, Nice is both upscale and popular, festive and dynamic, it is a city with a lot of diversity.
-To visit Nice is to discover the historical, multicultural, tasty and charming treasures of the Riviera capital.
+As the second-largest city of Provence after Marseille, Nice is both chic and popular, festive and dynamic, and boasts a diverse and young population.
+To visit Nice is to discover the historical, multicultural and gastronomic center of the Riviera.

 1. Free walking tour Nice

-It’s a great way to meet others travellers staying at the hostel and good introduction to the city itself.
+It’s a great way to meet other travelers staying at the hostel and a good introduction to the city itself.
 Ask at the hostel for more details.

-This pedestrian street is known for the lively food and flower market.
-You will find fruits and vegetables from the region.
-But also specialties of the country such as olive oil, spices, tapenade, anchoïade, socca, and many others.
+This pedestrian street is known for a lively food and flower market.
+You’ll find fruits and vegetables from the region, but also prepared specialties like Socca, Pan Bagnat et Pissaladière, and local products like olive oil, spices, tapenade, and anchoïade.

-The market takes place every day except the Monday where the antique market takes place.
-We love its dynamic atmosphere, it’s swarming with people!
-We even hear the oldest discuss in Nissart, the local dialect.
+The market takes place every day except Monday, where an antique market takes place.
+We love the market for its dynamic atmosphere, bustling crowds, and discussions in French, English, Italian, and Nissart – the local dialect.

 6. La promenade du Paillon

-La promenade du Paillon is a green lung of 12 hectares in the heart of Nice which separates the old town from the new city, on the route of the river Paillon.
-It begins at the MAMAC museum, passes by Place Masséna and ends at the green theater located close to the Promenade des Anglais.
+The Promenade du Paillon also called the Coulée Verte or green splash is a beautiful new central park of 12 hectares in the heart of Nice that separates the old town from the new city, following the route of the now subterranean river Paillon.
+It begins at the Museum of Modern and Contemporary Art (MAMAC), passes by Place Masséna and ends at the Théatre de Verdure next to the Promenade des Anglais.

 7. Matisse museum